websemantics/semantic-dojo-styles/README.md

 # Semantic Dojo Less Styles

-This project contains the less styles for the [Semantic Dojo](https://github.com/websemantics/semantic-dojo) project.
+This project contains the unique less styles for the [Semantic Dojo](https://github.com/websemantics/semantic-dojo) project.

 > Last update:  29 March 2016

+This project harnesses the styles awesomeness of the [Semantic UI](http://semantic-ui.com) framework with Dojo Toolkit powerful UI widgets.

+- The same folder structure of the Semantic UI has been copied and used throughout this project.

+- Every Dijit component will require / import a relevant Semantic Ui component, if any.

 Try [live demo](http://websemantics.github.io/semantic-dojo).